LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D2-MoreDevEnv_Modules_AndMore.md

 ### Making the .env settings available in your code

-- via processx.env.Key
+- via `processx.env`
+  The dotenv module gets added to webpack.config.js by a `require` statement:
+  `require('dotenv').config();`

-  When you add the dotenv module to your project in webpack.config.js (or in your source code?) it loads all of the variables in the .env file and they will be available in your code as process.env.KEY
+   When you build the project, dotenv loads all of the variables in the .env file and stores them in the`process.env` object for use when building the app.
+In your code you can also access them via `process.env`.

 - Via global variables
-  You can use the webpack DefinePlugin to create global variables for the setting that were loaded from the .env file:
+  In addition, you can use the webpack `DefinePlugin` to create global variables for the settings that were loaded from the .env file:

   ```javascript
   new webpack.DefinePlugin({